brandur/org/drafts/rate-limiting.md

 ### Throttled (#throttled)

-My soon-to-be-colleague [Andrew Metcalf][andrew-metcalf] recently upgraded the open-source Golang library [Throttled][throttled] [1] from a naive rate limiting implementation to the one using GCRA.
+My soon-to-be-colleague [Andrew Metcalf][andrew-metcalf] recently upgraded the open-source Golang library [Throttled][throttled] [2] from a naive rate limiting implementation to the one using GCRA.
 The package is well-documented and well-tested, and should serve as a pretty intuitive reference implementation for the curious.
 It's already taking production traffic at Stripe and should be soon at Heroku as well.
+In particular, check out [rate.go][throttled-rate] where the bulk of the implementation of GCRA is located.

-If any of this was of interest to you, we'd love for you to give it a whirl.
+And of course, if you need a rate limiting module and have some Go in your stack, we'd love for you to give Throttled a whirl and let us know how it went.

 [andrew-metcalf]: https://github.com/metcalf
 [atm]: https://en.wikipedia.org/wiki/Asynchronous_Transfer_Mode